-Appendix C Employment and Industrial sites proposed in the 'Site Allocation and Designations'
+Appendix C Employment, Industrial and office and hotel sites proposed in the 'Site Allocation and Designations'

-2. Introduction
+1. Introduction

-2.1.
+1.1.
 Background

 Flooding of commercial and residential areas has significant economic and social impacts.
 It is therefore essential that new or existing sites are planned in a manner that fully considers flood risk, avoiding it wherever possible.